-With modern science and technology, our dollars help eradicate diseases and issues currently facing people worldwide.
+With modern science and technology, our dollars can help eradicate diseases and issues currently facing people worldwide.
 For example, according to the United National Millennium Development Goals, fewer people live in hunger and suffer from poverty today compared to 1990.
 While it can feel like progress is slow, we’re making significant strides to increase peacefulness and the spirit of giving as time marches on.

 4. A little bit goes a long way.

-Sure, $20 could buy you those fuzzy socks or silk pajama pants you’ve been eying.
+Sure, $20 could buy you those fuzzy socks or silk pajama pants you’ve been eyeing.
 But to a nonprofit like No Kid Hungry, $20 is 200 meals for children who don’t have access to food.
-With The Life You Can Save's Impact Calculator, you can see exactly what that same $20 bill can do to support the fight against global disease, provide health products and clean drinking water, and even support mental health.
+With The Life You Can Save's Impact Calculator, you can see exactly what that same $20 can do to support the fight against global disease, provide health products and clean drinking water, and even support mental health.